Yuzhifur/Sentra-Chatbot/README.md

 ---

-## For Sentra developers do the following to setup:
+## Developers use the following workflow:

 - Find an empty directory
 ```bash